0V/docker-for-wslg/README.md

 # docker-for-wslg

-This is a minimal template for using WSLg (Windows Subsystem for Linux GUI) with Docker Container.
+This is a minimal template for using WSLg (Windows Subsystem for Linux GUI) with Docker Container (Ubuntu 20.04).

 ## Require